gitasaur/sot-full-stack-javascript/instructions/10 - Front End.md

 `https://api.github.com/users/<your github user name>/repos`

-E.g. https://api.github.com/users/marcusklein/repos returns all my projects and a bit of data about them.
+E.g. https://api.github.com/users/marcusklein/repos returns all Marcus' projects and a bit of data about them.

 Just like with our react code above we can use `fetch` to get data, but sadly it doesn't come out of the box with node.js (as it's not running on a browser).
 So we can install `node-fetch` to enable this.